 (please do not email application forms to this email address ) Applications must be downloaded and completed fully with all relevant supporting documentation.

 Completed Application Forms

-All completed application forms together with photocopies only of all supporting documentation must be sent by post to:
+NUI Galway and St. Angela’s Sligo applicants must send by post completed application forms together with photocopies only of all supporting documentation to:

 The 1916 Bursary Fund Administrator